Pages

 Cilla the Biopic - A Rouetmaster Moment

-Enjoying Cilla but irritated by a "Routemaster moment".
+"Enjoying Cilla but irritated by a "Routemaster moment".
 The el Cabala coffee bar, spelled with a "C" not a "K", was not a greasy spoon as depicted but Liverpool's first high-class coffee bar at 96 Bold Street, the poshest shopping street in town.
-Next door was la Cabala and both were owned and run by 2 Hungarian brothers, the Kushners.
+Next door was la Cabala and both were owned and run by two Hungarian brothers, the Kushners.
 The splendid Palladian frontage is still in situ.
-The place to linger over a Cafe Borgia and a Sobranie Black Russian cigarette in the late 50's early 60's.
+The place to linger over a Cafe Borgia and a Sobranie Black Russian cigarette in the late 50's early 60's."

-I submitted the comment with supporting evidence a paper by Helen Taylor, "Liverpool 8 and 'Liverpool 8': The creation of social space in the Merseybeat movement" (link).
+I submitted the comment with supporting evidence, a paper by Helen Taylor, "Liverpool 8 and 'Liverpool 8': The creation of social space in the Merseybeat movement" (link).
 She quotes from Rodger McGough's book Said and Done.

 McGough’s ‘first cappuccino’, in ‘El Cabala, a glass fronted, airy café on Bold Street’, is considered a significant moment, both because of its novelty and for what it represents of this lifestyle (McGough, Said and Done: the autobiography (London: Random House, 2005, p.
 142)